Which Type of Water Heater Is Best for Your Home?

 When it comes time to replace your home’s water heater, you’ll have hundreds of models from which to choose.
-To make the right decision for your family, consult this primer on the many water heater options available today.
+To make the right decision for your family, learn the basics of the different types of water heaters available today.

 If your existing water heater has outlived its useful life and it’s time to replace it, consider the virtues of a high-efficiency model, typically designated by an Energy Star rating.
-Not only does an efficient water heater conserve H20 (good for the environment), but it also saves energy (good for your wallet.
+Not only does an efficient water heater conserve H20 and is better for the environment, but it also saves energy so it’s good for your wallet.

 Conventional Storage Water Heater